PierreYvesMal/MA-IoT/README.md

 //KNX - Network layer
 Follow instructions from https://gitedu.hesge.ch/lsds/teaching/master/iot/knx
 But drop the --user from https://gitedu.hesge.ch/adrienma.lescourt/knxnet_iot/-/blob/master/README.md
+!!knx base folder has to be in the same folder as sub.py for the relative path to work (couldn't make it work with the ipv4 directly)
 Replace /knx/knx_client_script.py

 //ZWAVE - Network layer